Steam-Chat-Bot/node-steam-chat-bot/README.md

 `IsUpTrigger` - Checks to see if a webserver is running (looks for 200, 301, 302 status)

+`InfoTrigger` - Provides information about the status of the bot (amount of time it was running, operating system, etc)

 `JoinChatTrigger` - tells the bot to join a groupchat, and announce who sent it

 `KickTrigger` - tells the box to kick someone from a groupchat.